 How to Keep Ants Out of the House

-It’s always gross to see ants in your home.
-And not only are they unwelcome sights, but they can also damage your food, your home’s structure, or they can even bite you!
+It's always gross to see ants in your home.
+And not only are they unwelcome sights, but they can also damage your food, your home's structure, or they can even bite you!
 While there are many commercial anti-ant solutions available, the majority use chemicals that not only are harmful to the environment, but also can be harmful to your family and pets.
-Let’s figure out how to keep ants out of the house!
+Let's figure out how to get rid of ants in the house!

 A simple way to keep ants out of your house is to remove sources of water.
 So if anything is leaking under the kitchen sink or in the bathrooms, get it fixed right away.
 Not only will you save money by not wasting water, but the ants won't have their great water source anymore!

 If ants are getting into your home, it's likely they're not just walking in when you open the front door.
 They're more likely coming in from tiny cracks and holes in the exterior of your home.
 This includes gaps in windows and doors that don't seal well.
 So go around the outside of your home with some caulk and weather stripping, and if you find anything that might be used by ants to get inside, seal it.

 4. Use Diatomaceous Earth to keep ants away

 Diatomaceous earth is a wonderful all-natural way to deal with bugs of all kinds, but it's especially great at dealing with ants.
 To use it to repel ants, pour lines of it in areas that you often see ants wandering around, whether indoors or outdoors.